dcmi/dc-srap/docs/srap-profile.md

 ## Containment

+Many scholarly resources are published as parts of journals, conference proceedings or other types of collective works.
+The details of the relationship of a resource and the collection can be expressed using metadata elements from Dublin Core Terms and BIBO.

 ### Volume, issue and page numbers

 A scholarly article may be published in a journal or other periodical that uses numbered volumes and issues as well as page numbers.
 These should be represented using the BIBO properties `bibo:volume`, `bibo:issue`, `bibo:pageStart` and `bibo:pageEnd`.
 The relationship between the article and the journal should be represented using the `dct:isPartOf` relationship.
 See the [journal article example](examples/journalArticle.md) for more details.